Enjoy this complete guide for all events held at Ascot Racecourse, including the times of races at Royal Ascot 2021.

-Why is Royal Ascot going ahead in 2021?
+Why did Royal Ascot go ahead in 2021?

-Royal Ascot has been given the go-ahead after being selected by the UK government to form part of a broader Events Research Programme (ERP) to examine the risks of coronavirus transmission at mass events.
+Royal Ascot was given the go-ahead after being selected by the UK government to form part of a broader Events Research Programme (ERP) to examine the risks of coronavirus transmission at mass events.

 ERP aims to explore ways to allow people to return to mass events such as race meets.
-The programme will inform the UK government on lifting COVID restrictions at events safely and mitigating the risks associated with transmission.
+The programme was introduced to inform the UK government on lifting COVID restrictions at events safely and mitigating the risks associated with transmission.

-In 2021, Ascot Racecourse will host the five-day meet in Berkshire as usual; however, attendance has been restricted to allow no more than 12,000 guests.
+In 2021, Ascot Racecourse hosted the five-day meet in Berkshire as usual; however, attendance was restricted to allow no more than 12,000 guests.

 Do you need to take a COVID test to attend Royal Ascot?

-Spectators visiting Royal Ascot in 2021 must produce a negative COVID test upon their arrival at the Racecourse to be granted access.
+Spectators who visited Royal Ascot in 2021 were asked to produce a negative COVID test upon their arrival at the Racecourse to be granted access.

-Attendees will also be subjected to pre and post-event monitoring by ERP to gather data on transmission risks.
+Attendees were also subjected to pre and post-event monitoring by ERP to gather data on transmission risks.

 ERP requires guests to take a PCR test a day before or the morning of attendance and return the test via a Royal Mail pre-paid envelope.
-In addition, guests will be asked to take a second PCR test five days after attending the event and return the sample to the ERP in the same manner.
+Guests were also asked to take a second PCR test five days after attending the event and return the sample to the ERP in the same manner.

-To attend the event, guests must agree to the Event Research Programmes conditions, which include:
+To attend the event, guests agreed to the Event Research Programmes conditions, which included:

 - Consenting to attend Royal Ascot as part of the ERP